Laurie Hernandez, with a new coach and newfound joy, gives U.S. gymnastics a dose of hope

 Chiles, who is named after Michael Jordan and relocated from Washington state to train with the Landis in 2019, credited Biles, her coaches and newfound mental and physical health for the impressive strides she has made during her year and a half away from competition.
 The biggest difference, Chiles said, is that she is now doing gymnastics for herself and not anyone else.

-Sunisa Lee, the 2019 U.S. all-around silver medalist behind Biles, also dazzled in her limited work Saturday, competing only on bars and beam as she recovers from an ankle injury.
-Lee, considered a medal contender in Tokyo in the all-around and bars, earned the highest marks on bars and was third on beam.
+Sunisa Lee, the 2019 U.S. all-around silver medalist behind Biles, also dazzled in her limited work Saturday, competing only on the bars and beam as she recovers from an ankle injury.
+Lee, considered a medal contender in Tokyo in the all-around and bars, earned the highest marks on the bars and was third on the beam.

 Joy is an infectious aspect of women’s gymnastics, but it has been muted under the harsh training methods extolled by former U.S. national team director Martha Karolyi and embraced by other coaches seeking to forge U.S. Olympic champions.
-John Geddert, former coach of the 2012 U.S. women’s Olympic team, was one such coach.
+John Geddert, coach of the 2012 U.S. women’s Olympic team, was one such coach.
 He died by suicide Thursday, when he was set to be arraigned on 24 criminal charges, including sexual assault and human trafficking, in connection with acts that occurred at the Michigan gym he owned and ran for decades.

 In a Zoom interview Friday to promote the Winter Cup, USA Gymnastics President and CEO Li Li Leung suggested that reporters focus on the athletes.
 “While I don’t want to downplay the seriousness of what occurred yesterday,” Leung said, “we are here today to celebrate so many incredible, dedicated athletes competing on the national stage for the first time in more than a year, and I want to make sure we keep the focus on them.”